As Supreme Court weakens Clean Water Act, what does it mean for WA?

 The high court’s more liberal justices were joined by conservative Justice Brett Kavanaugh in disagreeing with the new test authored by the majority.

-“By narrowing the Act’s coverage of wetlands to only adjoining wetlands, the court’s new test will leave some long-regulated adjacent wetlands no longer covered by the Clean Water Act, with significant repercussions for water quality and flood control throughout the United States,” he wrote.
+“By narrowing the act’s coverage of wetlands to only adjoining wetlands, the court’s new test will leave some long-regulated adjacent wetlands no longer covered by the Clean Water Act, with significant repercussions for water quality and flood control throughout the United States,” he wrote.

 The opinions expressed in reader comments are those of the author only and do not reflect the opinions of The Seattle Times.